upcmd/updocs-content/logs/c0115_vvvvv.md

     scope[local] merged: {
-      "up_runtime_task_layer_number": 0,
+      "tom": "this is tom in global",
       "jerry": "this is jerry in global",
-      "tom": "this is tom in global"
+      "up_runtime_task_layer_number": 0
     }

     self: final context exec vars:

     (*core.Cache)({
+      "tom": "this is tom in global",
       "jerry": "this is jerry in global",
-      "tom": "this is tom in global",
       "up_runtime_task_layer_number": 0
     })

     caller's vars to task (subtask1)::
     (*core.Cache)({
+      "tom": "this is tom in global",
       "jerry": "this is jerry in global",
-      "tom": "this is tom in global",
       "up_runtime_task_layer_number": 0
     })